Skip to content

 Now, let’s click on the Explain tab.

-By default, Studio 3T will show brief mode.
-It shows the diagram of stages without runtime statistics:
+By default, Studio 3T shows brief mode, a diagram of stages without runtime statistics.

-To show runtime statistics, click on the Run full explain button to trigger full mode:
+To show runtime statistics in full mode, click on the Run full explain button:

 What information can we gather from this?